 This is not Elliot’s first brush with the law.
 He has already been made a ward of the court on two separate occasions, including for violating California Penal Code 243(d) pc battery causing serious bodily injury and California Penal Code 243.4 pc sexual battery.

-Since Elliot was was 16 when he allegedly committed the offenses, the prosecutor would have the authority to ask the court to move him to adult criminal court and charge him with a criminal case, which could lead to a criminal trial.
+Since Elliot was 16 when he allegedly committed the offenses, the prosecutor would have the authority to ask the court to move him to adult criminal court and charge him with a criminal case, which could lead to a criminal trial.

 Under California Welfare & Institutions Code Section 707, the prosecutor can initiate a transfer hearing when the suspect is charged with violating one of the offenses specified in Welfare & Institutions Code Section 707(b).
 Recall that suspects who were 14 or 15 at the time of the alleged crime may not be transferred to adult court unless they were arrested after turning 18.